Agathe-Brusset/Agathe-Brusset/README.md

 ## Hi there 👋

-My name is Agathe (pronounced like _a-cat_, but with a "g" 😉); I am a product manager focused on growing and scaling developer tools.
+My name is Agathe (pronounced like _a-cat_, but with a "g" 😉); I am a product leader focused on growing and scaling developer tools.
 I am a fierce advocate for DevX and great API documentation.
 I am from France, working remotely since 2017 and usually somewhere hot during winter 🥶

 ### 🤝 My communication & work  style
 - I am direct and honest and will tell you when I have doubts, concerns, or objections.
 Please do the same with me!